 Q. Is it safe to order from you online?

 A. We use industry-standard encryption technologies when transferring and receiving customer data exchanged with our site server.
 Watch for the 'lock' symbol at the top of the page (URL) when placing your order.
 Always access our website by typing in our URL www.postmafineart.com, vs. clicking on a link, to further reduce your chances of accessing a website that isn't ours.
-While postmafinear.com is our main webpage, we also own the www.postmafineart.ca URL and you can reach us from there as well (will jump to the www.postmafineart.com webpage automatically).
+Look also for the prefix HTTPS (the 's' is for 'secure').

 Q. Do you ship to Post Office (P.O.)
 Boxes?

 A. Yes, we do ship to post office boxes however if a P.O.
 Box is used as your delivery address (not only your billing address) then we are limited in our choice of transport to you (because many of the major couriers do not deliver to P.O.
 Boxes).
 Canada Post ships to P.O.
 Boxes, for example.
 If we have any concerns with mode of transport to ensure safe, timely delivery of your acquisition, we will contact you in advance of shipment.